 This charming African penguin jumps over a boulder in an awkwardly lovely fashion.
 It looks quite peculiar as it leaps over the gap.
 The penguin has its wings spread, like gliding in the air.
 African penguins cannot fly, as we all know, but in this photograph, it looks nearly like flying.
 Behind this lovely bird are soft white clouds in the African sky.

+No, African penguins cannot fly, or let’s say, only underwater.
 African penguins have a ‘catastrophic molt’ that happens once a year.
 During this period, they will stay on land and will lose and replace all their feathers.
 It lasts between 2 – 3 weeks.

 Besides the African penguin species, there are many others all over the world.
 The French explorer Jules Dumont d’Urville named the Adélie penguins after his wife, Adélie Land.
 He discovered these penguins in 1840.
 Then there are the Macaroni penguins.
 That name comes from the fact that they look like the flamboyantly dressed group of 18th-century aristocrats, called the ‘Macaronis.’

-The African penguin, Spheniscus demersus, is endangered on the IUCN red list.
+The African penguin, Spheniscus demersus, is endangered on the IUCN Red List.